theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/parameters.md

 ### How to set an extraction parameter

 1. Navigate to the  :yunio-nav-services: *Services* menu at the left side navigation area of the Designer.
-2. Click :yunio-copy: to copy the service URL for setting extraction parameters. <br>
+2. Click :yunio-copy: to copy or :yunio-download: to download the service definition for integration with 3rd-party-tools. <br>

 ![yunIO-service](../assets/images/yunio/documentation/yunio-services-copy.png){:class="img-responsive"}